oatlog/oatlog/doc/report/main.typ

 === E-graph representation and canonicalization

 Let us now decide how to store the e-graph in memory.
-Clearly this representation should be informed by what queries and mutations we want to accelerate, but let us first focus on finding something that is compact and to some extent natural.
+Clearly the representation should be informed by the queries and mutations that will be applied to it, but let us first focus on finding something that is compact and in some sense natural.
 This decision can be seen as deciding how to store the edges of the bipartite graph from @fig_background_bipartite_egraph.
 There are two kinds of edges

 + Edges from e-node to e-class, denoting membership.